alexmacarthur/wp-complete-open-graph/README.md

 #### 3.4.2
 * Removes use of `array_filter` that relies on ARRAY_FILTER_USE_KEY constant for greater PHP backwards compatibility.

+#### 3.4.3
+* Fixes the generation of the `og:type` tag, which was not displaying at all.
+* On author archive pages, if author has an avatar image, use that as OG image.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.